-- Minimum gradient of concrete paving 1:50 or 2% (recommended to minimise ponding).
+- Minimum gradient of concrete paving – 1:50 or 2% (recommended to minimise ponding).

-- Max crossfall (sloping walkway/ramp) 1:100 or 1%
+- Maximum cross fall (sloping walkway/ramp) – 1:100 or 1%.

 Asphalt concrete (hot-mix bitumen, black top) while not generally recommended for pedestrian access in schools, may be suitable adjoining areas where it is installed.

-- Min. gradient required to prevent ponding 1:35 or 2.8%
+- Minimum gradient required to prevent ponding – 1:35 or 2.8%

-- Max. cross fall in parking areas 1:20 or 4%
+- Maximum cross fall in parking areas 1:20 or 4%.

-- Gravel (including decomposed granite paving) is not considered acceptable for reasons of safety, within main circulation routes.Consider the use of permeable pavements such as bonded gravel to tree surrounds.
+Gravel, Including decomposed granite paving) is not considered acceptable for reasons of safety, within main circulation routes.Consider the use of permeable pavements such as bonded gravel to tree surrounds.

 Landscape Soft Works

 It is recommended to include turfed grass to areas of open ground and minor graded areas to encourage casual seating areas.
 Whilst it is also recommended to consider the use of synthetic grass or mulched garden beds to areas where the conditions are unsuitable for turfing.

-|Kikuyu (Pennisetum clandestinum)||vigorous growth habit under most conditions but can also be a weed.|
+|Kikuyu (Pennisetum clandestinum)||Vigorous growth habit under most conditions but can also be a weed.|

-|Couch (several species)||requires suitable climate and soil conditions|
+Requires suitable climate and soil conditions.

-|Fine pollens can be a major source of allergens|
+|Fine pollen's can be a major source of allergens.|

-|Buffalo (Soft Leaf Shademaster, Sir Walter, Palmetto, ST 85, ST 91, ST 26 Austine)||shade tolerant requiring less mowing than Couch or Kikuyu|
+|Buffalo (Soft Leaf Shade-master, Sir Walter, Palmetto, ST 85, ST 91, ST 26 Austine)||shade tolerant requiring less mowing than Couch or Kikuyu.|

 Grading for Turf Areas

-- Gradient range for free play areas is 1:30 or 3.3% to 1:60 1.6% (note that where gradients are flatter than 1:40 or 2.5% sub-soil drainage should be considered for most soils).
+- The gradient range for free play areas is 1:30 or 3.3% to 1:60 or 1.6% (note that where gradients are flatter than 1:40 or 2.5%, sub-soil drainage should be considered for most soils)

 The general tree and vegetation selection principles seek to integrate existing established vegetation into the landscape design as a means to enhance the visual character and amenity of the Campus.
 As much as practical, retain existing trees and habitat, for inclusion in the landscape as they are landmarks and often provide gathering points within the campus.

-- When work in the vicinity of an existing tree cannot be avoided, an arborist is to be engaged to provide expert advice on how to best manage the tree (throughout the construction and in the long term), to ensure long-term tree health and viability, as well as occupant safety.
+If working in the vicinity of an existing tree cannot be avoided, an arborist is to be engaged to provide expert advice on how to best manage the tree (throughout the construction and in the long term).
+This is to ensure long-term tree health and viability, as well as occupant safety.

 New Trees and Vegetation

 When new trees and vegetation are planted on Campus, use advanced specimens selectively for aesthetics and early effect.
 This will need to be balanced with budgets and potential longer establishment periods.

-- Give preference to endemic (locally native) species or use other native or exotic species that suit the local climatic and rainfall conditions, as well as the specific site conditions.
+It is suggested to give preference to endemic (locally native) species or use other native or exotic species that suit the local climatic and rainfall conditions, as well as the specific site conditions.
 Include plants that stimulate the sense of touch through the selection of plants with varying leaf forms, bark and flower texture.